lucapette/website/content/writing/my-programming-principles.md

 - DO: kafka1, kafka2, kafka3
 - DON'T: orion, antares, pluto

-I don't have to ask what kafka1 is because I called it what it does.
+I don't have to ask what kafka1 is because I called it by what it does.

 ### Write the code you'd like to use

-I can't find the original reference but I'm pretty sure this principle too was inspired by Kent Beck.
+I can't find the original reference, but I'm pretty sure this principle too was inspired by Kent Beck.

 This idea works well when I get stuck on an empty file.
 The proverbial blank page.
-I have so many questions about the API of the new module I'm about to write, which data structures I should rely on internally, what types should I expose, and so on.
-It can get so overwhelming I just get stuck.
+I have so many questions about the API of the new module I'm about to write, the data structures I should rely on internally, the types I should expose, and so on.
+It can get so overwhelming that I just get stuck.

 That's where I take a deep breath and ask myself: how do I want to use this code?
 Here's what I do:

 - I close that empty file I was staring at.
-- I open up one file that would use the code I can't get myself to write.
+- I open one file that would use the code I can't get myself to write.
 - I write code like the problem is _already solved_ the best way I can possibly imagine.

-The third step is hard because I have to l.e to myself, I do know the code isn't there yet.
+The third step is hard because I have to lie to myself; I do know the code isn't there yet.
 So this process only works if I jot down a solution without trying to think of all the code I need to write to make it all work.

 ### Let the design emerge from the code

-Good design is an exercise patience.
+Good design is an exercise in patience.

 It's hard to be patient when I think I have a clear idea in mind.
 It's half the excitement of working on a new problem and half the impatience of not being done with it.
 I want to do it all fast and perfect.
-I learned that _never_ works in practice for me.
-I can't rush good design.
+I learned that this _never_ works in practice for me.
+I can't rush a good design.
 To complicate things, systems are living organisms, their only constant is change.
 They change because of business needs, scaling needs, or whatever.
 The list is too long.
-The point is they change all the time.
+The point is that they change all the time.
 Evolving systems in a sustainable manner is hard.
 It's what I've seen most people struggle with.
 Over the years, I collected a few maxims that guide me through designing a system.
 Their goal is to slow me down, so I